 Being Sydney, there's also a beach scene to explore.
 Obelisk, Tamarama, Lady Jane and La Perouse are all good for a cruise.

 Above is just a microcosm of the carry on to be had.
 As you'd expect from the party-pig capital of the Asia Pacific, Sydney has something for everyone.
-So enjoy, stay safe and have a brilliant New Year!
+So enjoy, stay safe and have a brilliant time!

 Sydney Gay and Lesbian Mardi Gras parade,